Nitesh7343/RouteMaster/LOCATION_SHARING_SETUP.md

 - react-native-dotenv: For environment variable management (optional)

 ## Testing

+### Test Path 1: Valid Login
 1. Run the app: `npm start`
-2. Navigate to route management
+2. Enter any phone number and password (both fields must be filled)
+3. Click "Sign In"
+4. App should navigate to Route Management
-3. Fill out the form and click "Done"
+5. Fill out route details and click "Done"
-4. App should return to login screen
+6. App should navigate to Location Sharing
-5. Login and go to home screen
-6. Click "Share Live Location" to access the feature
-7. Test the location sharing toggle
+7. Test the ON/OFF toggle
-8. Check your development console for location data logs
+8. Check console logs for location data

+### Test Path 2: Invalid Login
+1. Leave phone number or password empty
+2. Click "Sign In"
+3. App should navigate to Create Account
+4. Fill out account details and click "Create account"
+5. App should navigate to Location Sharing
+6. Test the ON/OFF toggle
+7. Check console logs for location data